-This famous national park, open from October to June, is the best place to spot wild tigers in Rajasthan.
-Comprising 1334 sq km of wild jungle scrub hemmed in by rocky ridges, at its centre is the amazing 10th-century Ranthambore Fort.
-Scattered around the fort are ancient temples and mosques, hunting pavilions, crocodile-filled lakes and vine covered chhatris.
-The park was a maharajas’ hunting ground until 1970 – a curious 15 years after it had become a sanctuary.
+This famous national park is the best place to spot wild tigers in Rajasthan.
+Comprising 1334 sq km of wild jungle scrub hemmed in by rocky ridges, at its centre is the 10th-century Ranthambhore Fort.
+Scattered around the fort are ancient temples and mosques, hunting pavilions, crocodile-filled lakes and vine-covered chhatris (burial tombs).
+The park was a maharajas’ hunting ground until 1970, a curious 15 years after it had become a sanctuary.

 Seeing a tiger (around 52 to 55 in 2016) is partly a matter of luck; leave time for two or three safaris to improve your chances.
 But remember there’s plenty of other wildlife to see, including more than 300 species of birds.